EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 data should be stored in a cascade of caches.

-A user usually faces two kinds of caches: their own browser cache (a private cache) and their provider's cache (a public cache).
+A user usually faces two kinds of caches: their own browser cache (a private cache) and their provider\'s cache (a public cache).
 A public cache is used by multiple users and controlled by someone else.
-This poses problems with sensitive data--you don't want, say, your bank account number stored in a public cache.
+This poses problems with sensitive data--you don\'t want, say, your bank account number stored in a public cache.
 So Web applications need a way to tell caches which data is private and which is public.

-The solution is to indicate a page's cache should be "private."
+The solution is to indicate a page\'s cache should be "private."
 To do this in Django, use the ``cache_control`` view decorator.
 Example::

     from django.views.decorators.cache import cache_control